Understanding Different Packing Materials for Shipping

 The best practices for packing and shipping include protection of the item being shipped as well as an effort to reduce dimensional weight (DIM) by optimizing the packing.

 Dimensional weight is a calculation used by shipping carriers to determine the cost of a package.
 Essentially, it measures how much space a package occupies in relation to its weight.
-When packaging items, the shipper will keep in mind DIM weight in an effort to reduce costs.
-The shipper also must stay in compliance with the carrier packaging guidelines.
+When packaging items, the shipper will keep in mind the DIM weight in an effort to reduce costs.
+The shipper also must stay in compliance with the carrier’s packaging guidelines.

 Conclusion

-We have talked about different cushioning materials, such as bubble wrap, foam inserts, packing peanuts and air pillows, which are used to secure and protect the item being shipped, keeping it from being damaged during the journey to the customer.
-We also talked about materials used to wrap and secure shipments of multiple items, such as stretch wrap, packing paper which is also used for void fill, and corrugated inserts which are used for structural support.
+We have talked about different cushioning materials, such as bubble wrap, foam inserts, packing peanuts, and air pillows, which are used to secure and protect the item being shipped, keeping it from being damaged during the journey to the customer.
+We also talked about materials used to wrap and secure shipments of multiple items, such as stretch wrap, packing paper, which is also used for void fill, and corrugated inserts, which are used for structural support.

-AMS Fulfillment is expert at utilizing different packing materials for shipping in the service of their clients.
+AMS Fulfillment is an expert at utilizing different packing materials for shipping in the service of their clients.
 Client satisfaction is vital when it comes to the shipping of their products.
-Some clients prefer to provide their own containers and packing materials in accord with their brand, and others very much appreciate the fact that AMS utilizes biodegradable products, as the company is a B Corporation, dedicated to environmentalism.
+Some clients prefer to provide their own containers and packing materials in accordance with their brand, and others very much appreciate the fact that AMS utilizes biodegradable products, as the company is a B Corporation, dedicated to environmentalism.
 AMS has excellent relationships with the carriers and methods of keeping the cost of shipping as low as possible for its clients.